JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/intersphinx/index.md

 It certainly won't help with the last bullet.
 And as a whole, it puts remote links outside the cool realm of Sphinx roles machinery.

-Instead, MyST gives us a syntax for doing a link when the other end is a Sphinx powered site.
+Instead, MyST gives us a syntax for doing a link when the other end is a Sphinx-powered site.
-Once registered in `conf.py` as in the previous step, we can do our familiar linking:
+Once registered in `conf.py` as in the previous step, we can do our familiar linking.

-We can link to a document, such as the Sphinx page explaining roles:
+First, we can link to a *document*, such as the Sphinx page explaining roles:

 ```markdown
 Let's talk about the power of [Sphinx roles](sphinx:usage/restructuredtext/roles).
 ```

-We can also link to roles.
+We can also link to *roles* -- that is, places *within* a document.
 For example, that page has a "role" set using `.. _ref-role:` before the heading `Cross-referencing arbitrary locations`.
-This means `ref-role` is a role target for a link:
+This means `ref-role` is a role *target* for a link:

 ```markdown
 Let's talk about the power of [Sphinx roles](sphinx:ref-role).